What the Shell

 Privacy Policy

-Last updated: 2 May 2026
+Last updated: 4 June 2026

-Translations of this document into nine other languages are provided for your convenience.
+Translations of this document into other languages are provided for your convenience.
 In case of any discrepancy between this English version and a translation, the English version controls.

 1. Data Controller